Islamic religious police: Haircuts

-In 2020, the Kano State religious police in Nigeria reportedly shaved the Mohawk hairstyles of young men in public in Kano City.
-Another report indicated that afro hairstyles were targeted by hisbah in Kaduna.
+In 2020, the Kano State Hisbah Corps reportedly shaved the Mohawk hairstyles of young men in public in Kano City.
+Another report indicated that afro hairstyles were targeted by hisbah in Kaduna, despite there being no such prohibition in Islam.
 In Afghanistan, on 25 January 2001, the Taliban reportedly arrested 28 barbers in Kabul for giving customers haircuts styled after Leonardo DiCaprio's character in the film Titanic, according to officials at the Embassy of Afghanistan, Islamabad.

 Hijab

 After the 1979 Iranian Revolution, the hijab was gradually made mandatory.
 In 1980, it became compulsory in government and public offices, and by 1983 it was required for all women, including non-Muslims and non-citizens.
 From 2017 to 2019, protests were held against the mandatory hijab, with authorities reporting the arrests of 29 women.

-Taboo and chastity
+Chastity

-In 2023, the Iranian government introduced a program to enforce stricter laws relating to public chastity.
+In 2023, the Iranian government introduced the Hijab and Chastity Bill to enforce stricter laws, such as the inclusion of artificial intelligence and mass surveillance, to monitor public chastity and women's attire.